michaelgrosner/tribeca/etc/README.md

     4. `autoMy Bot` - Shows `My Bot` in the title and auto start trading on boot.

-  * MongoDbUrl - If you are on OS X, change "tribeca-mongo" in the URL to the output of `boot2docker ip` on your host machine.
+  * MongoDbUrl - If you are on OS X, change "K-mongo" in the URL to the output of `boot2docker ip` on your host machine.
 If you are running an existing mongoDB instance, replace the URL with the existing instance's URL.
 If you are running from a Linux machine and set up mongo in step 1, you should not have to modify anything.

   * TradedPair - Any combination of the following currencies are supported, if the target EXCHANGE supports trading the currency pair: